Artist Daniel Keller chooses four artifacts from the stream of culture, on- and offline

 I recently read that they’ll be doing the same with randomly assigned gender, forcing players to live with the outcome.
 The developer thinks of these changes as sociological experiments, and I’m very curious to see how they pan out.

 Daniel Keller is an artist who lives in Berlin.
-Recent exhibitions include his solo show at Kraupa-Tuskany Zeidler, Berlin (2015).
-This autumn Keller will be included in group shows at the Nassauischer Kunstverein Wiesbaden, PAC – Padiglione Art Contemporanea, Milan and (as Aids-3D) at the Musée d’Art Moderne de la Ville de Paris.
+His exhibitions include a solo show at Kraupa-Tuskany Zeidler, Berlin (2015).
+In Autumn 2015, Keller was included in group shows at the Nassauischer Kunstverein Wiesbaden, PAC – Padiglione Art Contemporanea, Milan and (as Aids-3D) at the Musée d’Art Moderne de la Ville de Paris.

 First published in Issue 21